Rahel-mahini/Multi-condition-Image-Generation/README.md

 📂 Dataset
-The dataset used in this project is from the SynthRAD2023 Challenge "A Benchmark for Cross-Modality Medical Image Translation" (paper link).
+The dataset used in this project is from the SynthRAD2023 Challenge "A Benchmark for Cross-Modality Medical Image Translation" ((https://arxiv.org/abs/2303.16320?utm_source=chatgpt.com)).
 It includes paired CT and MRI brain images for supervised training and evaluation of generative models.

 📄 License & Usage
 Please follow the dataset license and usage guidelines provided by the SynthRAD2023 Challenge organizers.
 Model code and pipeline are for research purposes only.